kanliot/demo-for-terminal-image-viewer-with-box-drawing-characters/README.md

 It is not useful in any way, but I wrote it.

-The program should work fine with a single argument if xtty and CPAN's Image:Magick is installed.
+The program should work fine with a single argument if `stty` (bsd/linux)  and CPAN's Image:Magick is installed.
 Since ImageMagick is the back end, the image file does not matter, but it's pretty slow since it calls GetPixel for each pixel in the image.

 #### question from reddit forums: